lehenbauer/karls_chatgpt_helpers/README.md

 * %ysave filename - save a previous or pre-prepared conversation in YAML format.
 * %jload filename - load a previous or pre-prepared conversation in JSON format.
 * %jsave filename - save a previous or pre-prepared conversation in JSON format.

+* %edit - go into your editor, edit, and if you save, sends what you saved as a user prompt.
+* %sysedit - go into your editor, edit, and if you save, sends what you saved as a system prompt.
 * %list - lists the conversation history, zero or more rows containing a role (user, system, or assistant) and content.
 * %history - list the conversation history in a pleasing human-readable form.
 * #! - execute remainder of input in a shell.  `#!bash` will create an interactive bash shell.
 EOF will return you to gptshell.
 * #interact - interactively enter the python interpreter that is currently running gptshell.  if you control-D you will be back in gptshell.

+You can load and save conversations in RFC822, YAML and JSON.
+RFC822 seems to be the best if you want to copy and paste stuff out of the replies, as it munges the text the least.
+The yaml version doesn't come out looking particularly attractive, although it works.

+You can specify a system prompt file on the cocmand line, or you can edit something up in your editor with _%sysedit_.

+You can specify prompts at the command line, but let's say you want to also tell GPT your SQL schema and your python class and your program before you ask your question.
+Do _%edit_, then in your edit pull in your schema, your class, your program, and then write your actual prompts and the beginning and/or the end.
+Something like "consider the below SQL schema, python class, and program, please add these new columns to the xxx table and propagate them through all the functions that reference elements of the table, or whatever.

 ### gptshell command line arguments